 Price: Writing corrections and language exchanges are free, while tutoring prices vary.

-The notebook function is one of them.
-It allows users to get feedback on their writing from other users.
-Simply write about a topic you’re interested in (or anything at all), and “publish” it for others to see.
+The Exercise function is one of them.
+It allows learners to get feedback on their writing from other users.
+Simply write about a topic you’re interested in or respond to a prompt, and post it for others to see.
 You’ll soon get feedback and corrections from someone that’s proficient in the language.

 Price: Free week-long trial.
 A monthly subscription costs $30/month, the annual subscription costs $299.88 ($24.99/month)